UlugKh/code-review-project/README.md

 # Code Review Research

-This project studies how traditional machine-learning models and large language models can support software code review.
+This HITGSS summer-school research project was completed by **Ulugbek Khamidov** and **Komil Tokhirov**.
+It studies how traditional machine-learning models and large language models can support software code review.
 It uses GitHub pull-request data to examine merge prediction and review-comment generation for both human-written and AI-generated code.

 The reports cover four stages: